-The idea of exploring caves is something that has always interested me as I have toured around California.
-Be it the show caves of Northern California or just exploring a large hole in a rock like Cave of the Munits; this lead me to Shasta Caverns on Shasta Lake during my recent trip to Northern California.
-This cave is on private property, accessed by a ten-minute boat ride and a ten-minute shuttle before you even make it to the mouth of the cave.
+Exploring caves in California is something that has always interested me as I have toured around the state.
+Be it the show caves of Northern California or just exploring a large hole in a rock like Cave of the Munits.
+Search for caves led me to Shasta Caverns on Shasta Lake during my recent trip to Northern California.
+This cave is on private property, and it is accessed by a ten-minute boat ride and a ten-minute shuttle before you even make it to the mouth of the cave.
 It is a fun adventure for the whole family, read on for all the information.

 - $26 a person (as of 2017)